 Day 5 – Turda Salt Mine

-After a hearty lunch in the former armory of the town, we set of to Turda
+After a hearty lunch in the town’s former armory, we set of to Turda

-Turda Salt Mine – one of the best underground places in the world – it’s a place you really have to see.
-This salt mine is not just a huge museum, but an epic tourist attraction.
+- Turda Salt Mine – one of the best underground places in the world – it’s a place you really have to see.
+This salt mine is not just a huge museum, but an epic tourist attraction, underground, built in salt.
 It was even ranked by Business Insider as the most beautiful underground place in the world.